-Lahary Pittman is an American visual artist working in photography, acrylic & pastel paintings plus film/video.
+Lahary Pittman is an American visual artist working in fine photography, acrylic & pastel paintings plus film/video.
 In addition he is a published writer.
 His photographic body of work and films have been screened and exhibited worldwide including the Netherlands, Britain, France, Australia, New York and throughout the United States.

 Lahary was born in Kansas City and began his artistic pursuits at age 5 in the performing arts, first touring with Gospel choirs throughout the Midwest while performing in classical piano recitals & cantata’s, and shortly thereafter singing back-up for a major recording label in a Rhythm & Blues group nightclub act while still a minor.
 He later studied screenwriting in Chicago and relocated to New York whereupon he won a stipend from the Academy of Television Arts and Sciences, which led to his becoming an independent filmmaker.

 An invitation to the Attleboro Arts Museum 20th Benefit Fall Auction, resulted in his drawing “Fantasy Farm” being acquired -plus- a selection by the Chief Curator at Boston University for a nationally juried exhibition at the Attleboro Art Museum’s show “Green” in Massachusetts, along with a 3 month exhibition entitled “Water, Water Anywhere” curated by the College of Saint Elizabeth in Morristown, NJ where he presented silver gelatin prints depicting IceFalls and gaseous mists of the Catskill mountains.